About Me

 At my undergrad, Penn State, I worked with Suvrath Mahadevan and Guðmundur Stefánsson where we used high precision radial velocity measurements from NEID to determine the obliquities of the young sub-Neptune WASP-121b using the Rossiter-McLaughlin effect.

-• Planetary Dynamics and Evolution
+• Planetary Atmospheres and Evolution

-Outreach and DEI
+Outreach and Service

-• While at Penn State I was the president of its Society of Physics Students (SPS) chapter I worked tirelessly to try and make it an open and welcoming environment to everyone.
+While at Penn State I was the president of its Society of Physics Students (SPS) chapter I worked tirelessly to try and make it an open and welcoming environment to everyone.
 I also committed to working towards diversity, equity, and inclusion in the physics department at Penn State.
 I assisted with and served as webmaster for the 2023 Conference for Undergraduate Women in Physics (CUWiP) being held at Penn State and I was a part of the local APS IDEA team where we worked to increase diversity in the department.
 One of my continuous goals has been to try and make the undergraduates feel like they are a part of the department, and not people passing through.
 To this end I worked on increased information shared with us undergrads and on more events and activities where professors, graduates, and undergrads can interact in a non-academic environment.